TheMajorMayhem/SmileDoJ/smile-training-materials/cellcalls.md

 ## Bench Trials and Plea Deals

 1. **Complicated Charges**
-   Charges such as murder or weapons trafficking are not eligible for bench trials.
-These cases should be held in full court to ensure fairness to officers and the community.
+   - Charges such as murder or weapons trafficking, or any charges less than 50 months, are not eligible for plea deals if a Judge is available.
+These cases must be held in a bench trial to ensure fairness to officers and the community.
+   - For charges that exceed 50 months, a judge should be reached out to and a bench trial should be sought out.
+   - If no Judge is available, proceed with the plea deal as normal.

 2. **Plea Deals**
    - If a plea deal is reached, the suspect is fined and sentenced according to the negotiated agreement.
-   - If a lawyer is present during negotiations, officers may offer up to 50% off time or fines with a guilty plea.
+   - If a lawyer is present during negotiations, officers or the DA / ADA may offer up to 50% off time or fines with a guilty plea.
      - **Important**: Officers cannot use the discount to persuade a guilty plea (e.g., “If your client pleads guilty, I’ll give them 20% off”).
      - Discounts should be based on the roleplay provided by the suspect and lawyer.